pcperini-historic/PCDevice/README.md

-#ITDevice#
+#PCDevice#

 Inherits From:    NSObject

-Declared In:      ITDevice.h
+Declared In:      PCDevice.h

 ##Overview##

-The `ITDevice` class provides a singleton instance representing the current device running either iOS or Mac OS X. From this instance you can obtain information about the device such as assigned name, device model, and operating-system name and version.
+The `PCDevice` class provides a singleton instance representing the current device running either iOS or Mac OS X. From this instance you can obtain information about the device such as assigned name, device model, and operating-system name and version.

-You also use the `ITDevice` instance to detect changes in the device’s characteristics, such as physical orientation.
-You get the current orientation using the orientation property or receive change notifications by registering for the `ITDeviceOrientationDidChangeNotification` notification.
+You also use the `PCDevice` instance to detect changes in the device’s characteristics, such as physical orientation.
+You get the current orientation using the orientation property or receive change notifications by registering for the `PCDeviceOrientationDidChangeNotification` notification.
 Before using either of these techniques to get orientation data, you must enable data delivery by setting the `generatesDeviceOrientationNotifications` property to `YES`.
 When you no longer need to track the device orientation, set the `generatesDeviceOrientationNotifications` property to `NO` to disable the delivery of notifications.

-Similarly, you can use the `ITDevice` instance to obtain information and notifications about changes to the battery’s charge state (described by the `batteryState` property) and charge level (described by the `batteryLevel` property).
-The `ITDevice` instance also provides access to the network connection state (described by the `connectionState` property).
+Similarly, you can use the `PCDevice` instance to obtain information and notifications about changes to the battery’s charge state (described by the `batteryState` property) and charge level (described by the `batteryLevel` property).
+The `PCDevice` instance also provides access to the network connection state (described by the `connectionState` property).
 The network connection state represents the availability of Internet communication and whether the device is connected via a mobile data connection.
-Enable battery monitoring or connection monitoring only when you need it.
+Enable battery monitoring or connection monitoring only when you need PC.

 ##Tasks##

 ###Getting the Shared Device Instance###
     + currentDevice
-    ITCurrentDevice
+    PCCurrentDevice

 ###Determining Available Features###
     multitaskingSupported      (property)